JLogical-Apps/flood/packages/pond/modules/native_setup/README.md

 ## NativeSetupAutomateComponent

 Given an `appDirectory`, return a File for your app icon.
 Customize it with a `backgroundColor` and `padding`.
-Run `dart tool/automate.dart native_setup` to generate the app icon.
+Run `dart tool/automate.dart native_setup` to generate the app icon and the native splash screen.